 Why is Wilderness Therapy so valuable?

-As an Educational Consultant, parents ask me about wilderness therapy all the time.
-It’s a good question and especially timely as we head toward summer.
+As an Educational Consultant, parents and family serving professionals often ask me to explain wilderness therapy, otherwise referred to as Outdoor Behavioral Healthcare.
+It’s a great question and especially timely as we head toward summer (or in any season for that matter.)

-Wilderness Therapy is an important year round therapeutic resource; however, it is often recommended as a strategic summer intervention for troubled teens.
+Wilderness Therapy or Outdoor Behavioral Health (OBH) is an important year round therapeutic resource though it is often recommended as a strategic summer intervention for troubled teens or flailing/failing college students.
 Many teens and young adults struggle during the academic year.
-It’s natural to capitalize on the summer months and engage wilderness therapy for help with challenging emotions or difficult behaviors.
+It’s natural to capitalize on the summer months or a semester break and engage wilderness/outdoor therapy for help with challenging emotions or difficult behaviors.

 The Value of Therapeutic Wilderness:

 - Time in wilderness interrupts the daily home or school routine with all its struggles.
-Unplugging from technology is therapeutic in and of itself.
+Unplugging from technology and typical daily routine is therapeutic in and of itself.
 By choosing therapeutic wilderness as a summer experience, parents interrupt life as the teen knows it and send the message that attitudes and behaviors need to change.

 - Nature is the great outdoor classroom and is fundamental to connecting with self.
 Some doctors even say hiking is good for the brain.